Going global: Unlocking the growth potential of Australian pension capital

 Australia has built one of the world’s most successful pension systems.
 The country’s pension assets total approximately US$2.8 trillion, making it one of the largest and fastest growing pools of retirement savings in the world.

 As the system has grown and matured, Australian pension funds have been increasingly investing in international markets to help diversify their portfolios, manage risks and deliver healthy long-term returns for their members.
-Large institutional pension funds are now investing nearly half their assets in international markets, with nearly $800 billion currently invested outside of Australia.
+Large institutional pension funds are now investing nearly half their assets in international markets, with nearly US$800 billion currently invested outside of Australia.

 This report sets out what that may mean over the next decade as the pool of retirement savings continues to grow and as funds continue to look globally for the best investment opportunities.
 International investments have already increased 2.6 times since 2014.
 Based on existing trends, this report forecasts that Australian pension funds will have over US$2.6 trillion invested outside of Australia by 2035.
 As the world’s largest and most dynamic economy, the US is expected to be the top destination for this investment.
-Over the next decade, total investment in the US is expected to more than double from $0.4 trillion to $1 trillion.
+Over the next decade, total investment in the US is expected to more than double from US$0.4 trillion to US$1 trillion.

 Most of the current investment in the US is in equities and bonds, although Australian pension funds, led by the large ‘industry’ or ‘profit-to-member’ funds, already have significant investments in US infrastructure, real estate, and private equity.
 These funds have decades of expertise in infrastructure and other private markets, and have established themselves as valuable investment partners, providing a critical supply of long-term and value-adding capital.